 - Non-USD customers must set up direct funding to process credit card donations.
 This step is required for running any fundraiser using a non-USD currency.

-- Go to your settings in the left menu (the gear icon).
+- Go to funding in the left menu

 Good to know: